 Decarbonization Showcase

-The Decarbonization Showcase subprogram will enroll buildings to pilot and demonstrate approaches to building decarbonization and will collect and share real-world data from these projects.
-The Showcase subprogram will provide technical and financial support for the development of selected projects, prioritizing those that serve equity priority communities.
-Data will be collected throughout the design, construction and operations of the buildings and be shared across the public agencies in the BayREN services area, with the intent of scaling the approaches across the region.
+The Decarbonization Showcase subprogram will pilot and demonstrate various approaches to building decarbonization by enrolling selected buildings and collecting real-world data throughout the process.
+The subprogram will provide technical and financial support for the development of selected projects, prioritizing those that serve equity priority communities.
+Data will be gathered throughout the design, construction and operations of the buildings and shared across the public agencies in the BayREN services area, with the intent of scaling the approaches across the region.
 This information will be shared through case studies, peer network calls and webinars.
 The Showcase data will also be used to assess existing metrics and develop new ones as appropriate to communicate the full range of impacts that can result from building decarbonization projects.

 Decarbonization Education and Financing